jjgonecrypto/eos-token-ci-example/README.md

 > Updated as of EOS **v1.4.3**

-This repo takes the EOSIO.token example and wraps it in a nodejs testing and deployment environment.
+This repo takes the EOSIO.token example and wraps it in a testing environment that supports nodejs.

 > Note: much of this was inspired by the work of @MrToph with his Yeoman generator https://github.com/MrToph/generator-eos